ajeetraina/talk-demos/openai-demo/README.md

 ```

-I can see you've successfully made the API call to OpenAI's Chat Completions endpoint with GPT-4o.
+Congrats!
+You've successfully made the API call to OpenAI's Chat Completions endpoint with GPT-4o.
 The response shows:

-You received a standard greeting response: "Hello!
+- You received a standard greeting response: "Hello!
 How can I assist you today?"
-The model used was gpt-4o-2024-08-06
+- The model used was gpt-4o-2024-08-06
-Token usage breakdown:
+- Token usage breakdown:

-19 prompt tokens
+   - 19 prompt tokens
-10 completion tokens
+   - 10 completion tokens
-29 total tokens
+   - 29 total tokens

 The request completed normally (finish_reason: "stop")

 This is exactly what you'd expect from a successful API call.
 The JSON structure contains all the standard fields in an OpenAI completion response, including the unique completion ID, usage statistics, and service tier information.